fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 To read more on the setup and configuration of the second account space see [this article from the Ledger team](https://support.ledger.com/hc/en-us/articles/115005214529-Advanced-passphrase-security)

-> **NOTE** This feature is optional and there is no way to tell from the Ledger if you have configured this extra space.
+This feature is optional and there is no way to tell from the Ledger if you have configured this extra space.
 Plausibly deniable and fully recoverable secure funds!
-{: .info}

-##### This guide will walk you through

-* Installing the QRL App
-* Initializing XMSS trees in the QRL App
-* Accessing your QRL Wallets with the Ledger Nano S
-* Receiving a transaction over the network - *(Receive QRL)*
-* Sending a transaction over the network - *(Send QRL)*
-* Checking transaction details on the QRL Explorer, including your current wallet balance
+To setup the second address space, follow [The official ledger guide](https://support.ledger.com/hc/en-us/articles/115005214529-Advanced-passphrase-security).
+After you have secured the additional mnemonic word for the second space follow this guide again to initialize the 3rd and 4th QRL addresses.

-* Manually setting the OTS Key Index on your Ledger Nano S device.
+### Ledger Nano S Quirks

 Being Quantum Resistant comes with some inherent challenges.
 Before using the QRL Ledger Nano S app for your wallet, there are a few quirks worth noting about QRL.

-> **Note** To setup the second address space, follow [The official ledger guide](https://support.ledger.com/hc/en-us/articles/115005214529-Advanced-passphrase-security).
-After you have secured the additional mnemonic word for the second space follow this guide again to initialize the 3rd and 4th QRL addresses.
-{: .info}

-### OTS Key Index

-When you create a new wallet you create an XMSS tree, which is comprised of many one time use signatures.
-Every signature is referenced as your OTS index or [One Time Signature](/developers/ots) key index.
-The Ledger will now hold 2 XMSS trees (QRL Addresses) in it's memory space.

->**The OTS key index is limited.** You can only use each key **ONCE**.
-When you've used your _last_ key, you will no longer be able to sign transactions.
-This cannot be stressed enough!
-{: .danger}

-Your Ledger Nano S will keep track of OTS keys for you, however if you ever lose the device and need to reinstall on a new device, you will have to reset your XMSS index inside the [QRL Web Wallet](https://wallet.theqrl.org/).
-You can rely on the state of the node you're communicating with; however this will not keep track of failed transactions where a signature was broadcast to the network and subsequently failed.
-It is best to track all OTS key usage elsewhere to ensure you never reuse the same OTS key.

-> **NOTE** With your last key you must empty your wallet.
-If you use all of your OTS Key Indexes with funds in the wallet, these funds will be **lost FOREVER** (Don't worry, there are plenty of warnings along the way.)
-{: .info}

-The [QRL Web Wallet](https://wallet.theqrl.org/) will provide ample warnings you are running low on OTS Keys (<=50) to ensure you have plenty of time to move your coins to a new address.
-It is up to you to move them, however!

-### Ledger Nano S Quirks

 #### Private Keys